Guilospanck/stripe-go-integration/README.md

 This is a repository to showcase in a simple and effective manner how to create the integration of the payments platform Stripe with an application written in Go.

+👉🏻 Check the Medium article [Straightforward way to integrate Stripe using Go](https://medium.com/@guilospanck/straightforward-way-to-integrate-stripe-using-go-5706cfb6f1ca) for more info.

 ## Stripe CLI

 [Install Stripe CLI](https://stripe.com/docs/stripe-cli#install):